Hyperlinear approximations to amenable groups come from sofic approximations: Introduction

 \subsection{Statement and discussion of main result}

 An approach that has proved profitable in studying whether all countable groups are hyperlinear or sofic is as follows.
 One starts by identifying some particularly nice family of approximations to the group, such as those by genuine finite dimensional representations or genuine actions on finite sets, and then attempts to understand the extent to which these examples might be in some sense exhaustive.
 These phenomena are generally referred to as stability properties, and numerous variants have been studied in references such as \cite{MR4027744}, \cite{MR3999445}, \cite{ioana2021almost} and \cite{levit_lubotzky_2022}. \\ \\ We take a similar perspective on Question \ref{que.hypsof}.
-By considering partial actions on F\"{o}lner sets one can see that every amenable group is sofic, and hence every amenable group is hyperlinear.
+By considering partial actions on F{\o}lner sets one can see that every amenable group is sofic, and hence every amenable group is hyperlinear.
 This raises the question as to whether sofic-induced hyperlinear approximations are the only way to produce hyperlinear approximations to amenable groups.
-The purpose of the present article is to provide a positive answer by establishing the following result.
+The answer to ths question is positive, and the purpose of the present article is to provide an effective proof of this fact.
+Our main result is the following theorem.